jordantseng/youtube-clone/README.md

 #### Q: Videojs and m3u8
 A: Before this project, I don't have any knowledge relevant to live streaming.
 It did take me some time to understand what m3u8 file is and how the Videojs library work.

+#### Q: Github page reload issue (not resolved)
+A: This is my first time to deploy project on github.
+And there is a issue that the site will crashed while the page reload.
+However, the project work fine if you open in localhost.

 ## Usage